 Julia’s research examined shorebird roosting behaviour and to assess whether behavioural mechanisms (i.e. sleeping with the beak under the wing or roosting on one leg) were used as a means of thermoregulation.
 Furthermore, she wanted to assess whether bird species with bigger beaks have different behavioural thermoregulatory responses to changes in temperature (hint: yes).
+She has published not one but two papers from her honours research.
 She is now doing a PhD at the University of Western Sydney into emu behaviour.

 Dan’s honours project concerned parrot beaks and whether there was evidence for climate-related variation in beak size, in both a geographical context (do parrots in warmer environments have bigger beaks) and a temporal context (is there any evidence of increases in beak size over the past century, concomittant with global warming).
 This involved him visiting museum collections in Canberra, Melbourne, Adelaide and Brisbane and measuring as many parrot specimens as he could get hold of.
 His results indicate that there has indeed been a noticeable increase in beak size in parrots, and that there is climate-related variation in these species.
 The paper from this research was published in Journal of Biogeography.
-He is currently working as a curatorial assistant at Museum Victoria.
+He currently works at Monash University as a laboratory research assistant.